-When you have assessed the risks from the asbestos material you have identified or assumed to be present, you will need to manage them.
+When you have assessed the risks from the asbestos material you have identified or assumed, you will need to manage them.

-Managing the asbestos material in your building or workplace is the fourth step of the asbestos identification and management process (Figure 11).
+Managing the asbestos material in your building or workplace is the fourth step of the asbestos management process (Figure 11).

-Asbestos identification and management process managing asbestos material
+Figure 11: Asbestos management process - managing asbestos material